 One recent clinical trial on mice found that Ajuga turkestanica had no impact on skeletal muscle mass.

 More importantly, we cannot locate any medical studies proving the safety of this botanical compound on human subjects.
-We only recommend an herbal supplement if there is significant toxicology and safety data backing it, which doesn’t appear to be the case in this instance.
+We only recommend an herbal supplement if there is significant toxicology and safety data backing it, so we cannot recommend this supplement.

-We do not recommend Gorilla Mind Turkesterone, and this is the worst-formulated of all Gorilla Mind supplements in our opinion.
+We do not recommend Gorilla Mind Turkesterone, and consider it to be the worst-formulated Gorilla Mind supplement.

 Gorilla Mind Sigma Review

 Gorilla Mind recently released a new supplement called “Sigma,” which the brand claims can improve testosterone (T) and free testosterone levels.
-As we discussed in our review of Full Send Supplements, we haven’t come across much convincing medical research on supplements for increasing testosterone, so it will be interesting to review this product.
+As we discussed in our review of Full Send Supplements, we haven’t come across much convincing medical research on supplements for increasing testosterone.

 Our first comment is that the majority of the ingredients in this formulation are vitamins or minerals, such as Vitamin D3, zinc and magnesium.
 While vitamin and mineral supplementation can normalize testosterone levels in patients with low levels of these nutrients, we haven’t come across any medical studies suggesting that vitamin and mineral supplementation is beneficial for testosterone status in patients with normal levels of said vitamins and minerals.

-One botanical ingredient in this formulation is fadogia arestris extract.
+A botanical ingredient in this formulation is fadogia arestris extract.
 While one clinical trial found that this herb increased sexual behavior in rats, we cannot find any evidence in the medical literature that this compound improves testosterone levels in humans.
 Nor does Gorilla Mind link to any.
-Thus we will consider this an ineffective ingredient.
+We will consider this an ineffective ingredient.

 Tongkat ali is another herb included in this formulation.
 One medical study using the exact same dosage as that in Gorilla Mind Sigma found that the plant increased testosterone levels in aging men, and improved erectile function.